 There are murals everywhere in Anchorage, even in back alleys.
 The largest and most beautiful is Alaska’s Marine Life, the 54th of artist Robert Wyland’s Whaling Walls.
 Other standouts are the Iditarod mural on the side of the Alaska Experience Theater and a small mural on the side of Kobuk Coffee.

 We had roughly a day in Anchorage and we made the most of it.
-We like to research restaurants we’d like to visit before we visit a place and the place we chose for dinner was Glacier Brewhouse.
+We like to research restaurants before we visit a city and the place we chose for dinner was Glacier Brewhouse.
 The place was packed when we stopped and we had to wait more than an hour to be seated but it was worth it.
 The food, the beer and the service were all great.

 The next morning we took a walk to Snow City Cafe for breakfast.
 Another popular spot with both locals and tourists, we had about a half hour wait.
 While we waited we wandered across the street to Resolution Point and the Captain Cook monument.
 Resolution Point gave us a great view of “the Sleeping Lady”, Mount Sisitna.